CGCookie/bouncer/README.md

 This repo contains a Python script for doing basic automated testing of Blender Market product submissions.

-Install this as an add-on to Blender, then search for and run the operator `BM: Run Review Testers`
+Install this as an add-on to Blender, then click the Python Script icon that is just left of Blender Logo button in topbar.